 Grants Typology

 SNI has three types of grants.
 Applicants can select one only.
 We do not accept two applications from the same organization.
-However, an organization that is partnering in a type 1 grant may apply for type 2 or 3.
+However, an organization that is partnering in a type 1 grant, may apply for type 2 or 3.

 Type 1.
 Activation Grant – Knowledge Collaboration